 Your FREE 4th grade National Parks pass is valid from the September you start fourth grade through the end of the following summer.
 Those in fourth grade this school year can use it now through August 31.
 And yes, home-schooled fourth graders are included!

-Follow this link to go to the official Every Kid in a Park site and get your free National Parks pass!
+Follow this link to go to the official Every Kid Outdoors and get your free National Parks pass!
 Once you’ve answered a few fun questions (kids click the “Play” button) to earn it, you’ll need to print your redeemable paper pass right from your own computer.

-TWO – At National Parks where admission is charged for private vehicles (eg. Arches, Yosemite, Yellowstone, etc.), the entire carload of friends and family members accompanying the pass-holding fourth grader gets in free!
+At National Parks where admission is charged for private vehicles (eg. Arches, Yosemite, Yellowstone, etc.), the entire carload of friends and family members accompanying the pass-holding fourth grader gets in free!
 Show your printed pass to the ranger at the park entrance, or where there is no ranger, you can simply leave it displayed on your dashboard.

 “This is worth a lot of money, kid,” the ranger said.
 “Be sure to keep it in a safe place, won’t you?”
 Follow this link to see if a National Park you’ll visit offers these special passes.

-SIX – And don’t forget!
-Many of our U.S. National Parks offer Junior Ranger educational programs and the chance to earn Junior Ranger badges.
+Yes!
+Possibly several!
+Don’t forget that many of our U.S. National Parks offer Junior Ranger educational programs and the chance to earn Junior Ranger badges.
 Ask for your booklet at the Visitors Center upon arriving at your next National Park.